-Children are vulnerable to extremist ideology and radicalisation.
-Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of a schools' or colleges' safeguarding approach.
+Children are susceptible to extremist ideology and radicalisation.
+Similar to protecting children from other forms of harm and abuse, protecting children from this risk should be a part of a school or colleges safeguarding approach.

-The governing body will ensure that the DSL has undertaken Prevent awareness training and that all staff receive training about the Prevent Duty.
+The governing body will ensure that a DSL has undertaken Prevent Lead training (which is updated every two years) and that all staff receive training about the Prevent Duty.

-The following member of staff is the Prevent Lead and has undertaken Prevent Lead training: Eleanor Newland.
-Other staff who have completed Prevent Lead Training are Jess Smith.
+The following member of staff is the Prevent Lead and has undertaken Prevent Lead training:

+Jess Smith

 Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
 Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
-The school's/college's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.
+The school's/college's Designated Safeguarding Lead (and Deputies) should be aware of local procedures for making a Prevent referral using the Prevent National Referral Form found on the Cambridgeshire and Peterborough Safeguarding Board website.
+National Prevent referral form (safeguardingcambspeterborough.org.uk)

-See also 'The Prevent Duty, Departmental advice for schools and childcare providers', DfE (June 2015), and 'Revised Prevent Duty Guidance: for England and Wales,' HM Government, (July 2015).
+See also Prevent Duty Guidance: for England and Wales,' HM Government, (March 2024).